 Clinical Informatics

 Clinical Informatics combines information science with healthcare.
-In Clinical Informatics, you will look at how data can help patients and the nurses who are responsible for their care.
-The day to day role of Clinical Informatics could include analysing information about patients to prevent later readmissions to the hospital.
-Many people in this role develop and update the electronic records of patients to allow medical staff to easily access a patient’s medical record including any previous scans they might have had.
+In Clinical Informatics, you look at how data can help patients and the nurses who are responsible for their care.
+A day in Clinical Informatics includes analysing patient information to prevent readmissions.
+People in this role create and update the electronic records of patients so medical staff can access medical records easily.

 Watch this day in the life to see what it is like in a Clinical Informatics career…